open-cluster-management-io/open-cluster-management-io.github.io/content/_index.md

 ## Governance policy framework

-Enable the Policy framework add-on, which provides governance capability to gain visibility, and drive remediation for various security and configuration aspects to help meet such enterprise standards.
+Enable the Policy framework add-on to gain visibility and drive remediation for various security and configuration aspects to help meet such enterprise standards.
 For more details see [Policy framework add-on](getting-started/integration/policy-framework).

 ## Application lifecycle management